 You can request an appointment at any time.
-At the beginning of each academic year, we always have drop-in appointments for students new to the University.
 It can be a chance to talk through the Support Plan and understand how the reasonable adjustments are put in action.

 If you wish to change some of the recommendations in your Support Plan or find additional support is required as you adjust to studying at a higher level please book an appointment.

 Your Support Plan is held with your student record as detailed in our Privacy Statement.
 We maintain confidentiality and only share your personal data with the members of staff who are required to know for teaching or key administrative processes, such as exams.

 University of Nottingham students can book an appointment with a Specialist Study Support Tutor or Disability Adviser via StudentLife, follow these steps:

 - Log in to the Student Life appointment booking portal available here